sbb-design-systems/lyne-components/docs/GLOSSARY.md

 > Technically speaking: design tokens are organised lists of key-value pairs that describe design decisions, Cristiano Rastelli

 This could be a color value, e.g. the `brand-color` within a certain format like `hex`.
-For more insights what a *Design Token* all could be checkout the [Design (Token) API knowlege section](docs/knowhow/design-token-api/design-token-api.md#design-token).
+For more insights what a *Design Token* all could be for us checkout the [Design (Token) API knowlege section](docs/knowhow/design-token-api/design-token-api.md#design-token).

 ## Design (Token) API
 TBD/WIP